Sorenon/Action-System/docs/Advanced Features.md

 How do we balance using both the External Editing GUI and an in-game one?
 ## Split Screen and Device Sharing
 How should sharing devices between multiple players work?
-And how should sharing player focuses between applications work?
+And how should sharing player focus between applications work?